Posted May 1, 2012, 10:58 am

-The Sun Link team and the Tucson bicycling community are suggesting detour routes for bicyclists around the construction, with designated crossing areas while work is going on, said Michael Graham, a spokesman for the City.
+The Sun Link team and the Tucson bicycling community are suggesting detour routes for bicyclists around the construction, with designated crossing areas while work is going on, the City said.

 The following construction affects motorists:

-During Congress Street work, there will be intermittent closures of 5th Avenue and 6th Avenue at Congress Street.
+- During Congress Street work, there will be intermittent closures of Fifth and Sixth avenues at Congress Street.

 Fourth Avenue and University Boulevard